VladaTer/hello-world/README.md

 Hello everyone!

-My name is Vlad and I want to achieve success in this course.
+My name is Vlada and I want to achieve success in this course.